Tests during pregnancy

 Links to trusted information about tests during pregnancy.

-The hCG test is usually used to confirm or monitor a pregnancy.
-Learn why you would need this test and how to understand your results.
+The human chorionic gonadotropin (hCG) test is usually used to confirm or monitor a pregnancy.

 Oestrogen blood test